 A full explanation of all LED's can be found here.

-If you have an R1 long-range camera, a little more effort is required to register the cameras.
+If you have a long-range camera (R2-L), registration is easiest using the mobile app and BLE.
+If you must register an R2-L with a QR code, a little more effort is required.
 Since the cameras specializes in seeing objects far away, to register the camera you need to print out the QR code from the web on a full sheet of paper.
-We then recommend holding that sheet of paper 5 - 10 feet away from the camera for best results.
+We then recommend holding that sheet of paper 10 feet away from the camera for best results.

 Wi-Fi Network Prerequisites